domants/Custom-Visual-Using-React/README.md

 ---------

-Enable Developer mode is working only in Web Service: https://app.powerbi.com/user/user-settings/developer-settings?experience=power-bi
+Enable Developer mode - The working is only in Web Service - Not sure for Desktop PBI App: https://app.powerbi.com/user/user-settings/developer-settings?experience=power-bi

 ---------
 # Enhancing with D3.js

-On reactCircleCard app, expand the node_modules folder to check the packages d3, @type/d3, core-js, and powerbi-visuals-api are installed.
+On app file, expand the node_modules folder to check the packages d3, @type/d3, core-js, and powerbi-visuals-api are installed.
 If you can’t find any of these, just run the npm install for all the missing packages:
 ```
 npm install d3 @types/d3 core-js powerbi-visuals-api
 ```